sitewhere/sitewhere-documentation/docs/guide/deployment/README.md

 highly-available components in order to reduce the memory footprint and startup time, use the following command instead.

-You can install SiteWhere on a Developer Machine, using the non-HA configuration of MongoDB, Apache Kafka, Apache Zookeeper and Consul.
+You can install SiteWhere on a Developer Machine, using the non-HA configuration of MongoDB, Apache Kafka and Apache Zookeeper.
 In order to do this, you need to clone `sitewhere-k8s` repository, using

 ```console
 git clone https://github.com/sitewhere/sitewhere-k8s.git